 There is nothing fundamentally wrong with this timekeeping formula.
-It is very successful and is the international standard for timekeeping -- however, according to new calendrical data, the current A.D. year date value, which is based on the assumed birth date of Christ, is incorrect.
+It is very successful and is the international standard for timekeeping.

-Further, let's assume that the public will discover this new calendrical data and learn that the year span between Christ and the Renaissance is not some fifteen centuries -- but is significantly smaller.
+Further, let's assume that the public will discover this new calendar data and learn that the year span between Christ and the Renaissance is not some fifteen centuries -- but actually amount to less than two centuries.

-So, if it is ever scientifically established that Christ lived significantly less than twenty centuries ago, it may be necessary for Western Society to start a new time counting system that does not conflict with the A.D. count.
+So, if it is ever scientifically established that Christ lived less than a thousand years ago, it may be necessary for Western Society to start a new time counting system that does not conflict with the A.D. count.

-It would be nice if this new counting system could "emulate" the A.D. count so that modern historians could easily calculate the events of conventional history properly.
+It would be nice if this new counting system could "emulate" the A.D. count so that modern historians could easily calculate and understand the proper sequence of events from conventional Western History.
 Also a start date far in the past would be nice so that the date count of historical events would add forward without having to count or subtract event dates backwards -- like what is done in counting B.C. dates.

-Any new dating system that doesn't easily mark the date of Christ may please nonreligious secular persons, but because global commerce is based on seasonal Christian dates, some kind of date count relating to the birth of Christ would be nice.
+Any new dating system that doesn't easily mark the birth date of Christ may please nonreligious secular persons, but because global commerce is based on seasonal Christian dates -- not to mention the very important role that Jesus Christ plays in Western History, some kind of date counting system relating to the birth of Christ -- or at least his ancestral relative named Adam, would be nice.

-Because the year/month/day/hour/minute/second time formula is so successful, perhaps only changing the recorded year count based on the true birth date value of Christ would work as a new dating system.
+Because the year/month/day/hour/minute/second time formula is so successful, perhaps only changing the recorded year count based on the true birth date of Christ -- or, again, at least his ancestral relative named Adam, would work as a new dating system for human history.

-So, whenever the public discovers the true birth date of Christ, perhaps a new calendrical dating system will be implemented and a new era of understanding historical events will begin.
+So, whenever the public discovers the true birth date of Christ -- relative to the current year -- and the true birth date of Adam, perhaps a new calendrical dating system will be implemented and a new era of understanding the real event dates of human history will begin.

-(UPDATE:2014@ Because of a new comprehensive understanding of the mathematical mistakes of the A.D.
-Calendar -- and a new calendar system of recording human events since before the first Patriarch known as Adam, the current year of 2014 A.D. now equals the year date of 2014 A.T. -- which can be expressed as 2014@)
+(UPDATE:2020@ Because of a new comprehensive understanding of the mathematical mistakes of the conventional B.C. / A.D.
+Calendar -- and a new calendar system of recording human events since before the first Patriarch known as Adam, the current year of 2020 A.D. now equals the year date of 2020 A.T. -- which can be expressed as 2020@)